 After a few minutes, there was a change in the student traffic.
 All the students pressed against each other and compacted towards the clock tower.
 Ren was surprised by how fast the traffic changed.
 Had it not been for the shouting from the center of this huge student ring, he would have thought this was coordinated.

 “Hah!
 You call that a threat?
 Is there anything you can say without bringing your daddy into the argument?
 Do something on your own for once!”
 The tone of that remark was definitely a female.

 “Excuse you, and your entire lineage?
 You and your household should be ashamed that you weren’t born a son!”
 That one was a boy.

 Ren pushed and squeezed his way through to the front row.
 He was way too curious about this to stay on the outskirts.
 Just as he shimmied his way through to the front, the boy in the heated argument had his hand raised and ready to strike.
-As expected by the way they spoke and their clean clothes, it was two kids of wealthy birth.
+As expected by the way they spoke and their clean clothes, it was two nobles.
 Nonetheless, Ren didn’t like what he saw.
 The girl already had some dirt smeared and grass clung onto her clothes.
 He stepped forward, and grabbed the boy’s wrist in mid-swing.
-Every single student in the crowd gasped.
+Every single student in the crowd, gasped in sync.

 “Oi, did you just raise your hand against a girl?”
 Ren asked.